 Why Live in Oakridge

-Oakridge, a neighborhood in Bloomington, features homes built from the mid-1980s to the late 1990s, with around 218 residences ranging from ranch-style to traditional two-story homes.
-The area is known for its updated homes, many with finished basements.
-Residents enjoy access to the Constitution Trail, which connects at Matlock Drive and spans 37 miles throughout the Bloomington-Normal metro area.
-Nearby Rollingbrook Park offers a playground, pickleball courts, and green spaces.
-Veterans Parkway, less than a mile west, is a hub for dining with numerous restaurants, microbreweries, and food trucks, including Tony’s Tacos and Lil Beaver Brewery.
+Oakridge is an established neighborhood in Bloomington, looked after by a propery owners association that hosts family-friendly events for the community, including a 4th of July parade and Easter egg hunt.
+Most homes were built from the mid-1980s to the late 1990s, and have been updated recently.
+There are 218 residences, ranging from ranch-style to traditional two-story homes.
+Residents enjoy access to the Constitution Trail, which connects at Matlock Drive and spans 37 miles.
+Nearby Rollingbrook Park offers a playground, pickleball courts and sports fields.
+Veterans Parkway, less than a mile west, is a hub for dining with numerous restaurants, microbreweries and food trucks, including Tony’s Tacos and Lil Beaver Brewery.
 Grocery shopping is convenient with a Kroger located a mile away on East Oakland Avenue.
-The neighborhood hosts various family-friendly events, such as a 4th of July parade, summer Olympic games, and an Easter Egg Hunt at the central gazebo.
-For those needing to travel, Interstate 74 is 5 miles away, and the Central Illinois Regional Airport is a 3-mile drive, providing connections to larger airports.
-Oakridge is served by Washington Elementary School, Bloomington Junior High School, and the highly-rated Bloomington High School.
-The neighborhood's crime rate is lower than the national average, contributing to its appeal for families.
+The Central Illinois Regional Airport is a 3-mile drive, providing connections to larger airports.
+Despite its proximity, the neighborhood is not disturbed by the air traffic.
+Access to Interstate 74 is about 5 miles away.
+Oakridge is served by Washington Elementary School, Bloomington Junior High School and the highly-rated Bloomington High School.

 Frequently Asked Questions